About

 Research Collaboration

-I am eager to connect with interdisciplinary researchers to further examine the intersections of apparel design, disability studies, psychology, and social theory.
-Adaptive apparel research holds tremendous value in going beyond just functional design to consider identity, self-representation, emotional wellbeing, and group belonging.
+I am eager to connect with interdisciplinary researchers to further examine the intersections of apparel innovation, design practice, disability studies, and psychosocial factors.

 -